 The Residential Program focuses on maximizing independence in activities of daily living, enhanced quality of life, productivity, and community inclusion.
-This program is offered for respite, transitional, and long-term needs within the setting of a licensed adult foster care home.
-Transitional rehabilitation focuses on developing the least restrictive discharge plan, participation in intensive therapy services, and significant short term progress in recovery.
-Clients with long-term living needs will have a program that emphasizes necessary care to maintain the individual’s maximum functioning level, quality of life, participation in productive activities, and community access.
+This program is offered for respite, short term rehab, and long term support needs within the setting of a licensed adult foster care home.
+Short term rehabilitation focuses on developing the least restrictive discharge plan, participation in intensive therapy services, and significant short term progress in recovery.
+Clients with long term support needs will have a program that emphasizes necessary care to maintain the individual’s maximum functioning level, quality of life, participation in productive activities, and community access.
 Respite care provides an opportunity for caregivers to get a rest from the immense responsibility they hold each day caring for their loved ones.
 With the peace of mind that their loved one is receiving quality care, the caregiver can get a renewal of strength and energy while the client receives the benefits of the Residential Program.
 Within this program, there are two tracks: Neuro-Rehabilitation and Assisted Living.

 - Neuro-Rehabilitation (NR)